yunmingzhang17/yunmingzhang17.github.io/getting-started.md

 _element definitions_

-Here we construct the basic Elements, `Vertex` and `Edge` with the `element` keyword that will be used by graphit.
+Here we construct the basic Elements, `Vertex` and `Edge` with the `element` keyword that will be used by GraphIt.
 Note these basic Elements do not have to be named ”Vertex" or "Edge".
 Most Graph Algorithms will require that you have both of these.
 GraphIt supports multiple types of user-defined vertices and edges, which is important for algorithms that work on multiple graphs.

 [A quick refresher on Variables](http://graphit-lang.org/language#variables)